logo for vegrecipes4u.com

 Studies show that broccoli contains high concentrations of compounds called glucosinolates which prevent cancer.
 Researchers at Ohio State University found that 2 or more 1/2-cup servings of broccoli can lower the incidence of bladder cancer by almost 44 percent, and they attributed this to the glucosinolates.

-Broccoli's heart-healthy effects have been attributed to its high concentrations of a protein call thioredoxin that has been shown to prevent the muscle damage caused when the heart is deprived of oxygen.
+Broccoli is very beneficial for heart health.
+Broccoli’s heart-healthy effects have been attributed to its high concentrations of a protein call thioredoxin that has been shown to prevent the muscle damage caused when the heart is deprived of oxygen.

 Broccoli is also very low in calorie; so if you're on a weight-loss diet, it's good to include this vegetable along with physical exercise, whether yoga, or something fun like the masala bhangra workout.

-Broccoli is a powerhouse of nutrients for good health.
-To derive the maximum health benefits from broccoli, eat it raw, steamed, stir-fried or cooked in the microwave.
+• To derive the maximum health benefits from broccoli, eat it raw, steamed, stir-fried or cooked in the microwave.
 Boiling it seems to damage its cancer-fighting properties.

 Sources